GoogleChrome/developer.chrome.com/site/en/blog/has-m105/index.md

   }
 %}

 And for fun, how about the classic buzz wire game?
 The mechanic is easier to create with `:has()`.
 If the wire gets hovered over, the game is over.
 Yes, we can create some of these game mechanics with things like the sibling [combinators](https://web.dev/learn/css/selectors/#combinators) (`+` and `~`).
 But, `:has()` is a way to achieve those same results without having to use interesting markup "tricks".
+Note, this demo is best viewed in a separate browser tab.

 {% Codepen {
     user: 'web-dot-dev',